The GRE is no longer a requirement when applying to the Counselor Education doctoral program

 Admission review procedures

 The chair of the Counselor Education Training Committee is responsible for reviewing admission files, circulating them to the appropriate faculty for evaluation and scheduling interviews (if needed).
 Applicants interview with three to five Counselor Education Training Committee faculty and students.
 Upon completion of the review, the Counselor Education Training Committee makes recommendations to accept or deny applicants.
 These recommendations are forwarded to the department chairperson by the Counselor Education Training Committee chair.
 The department chairperson is responsible for reviewing the recommendations of the Counselor Education Training Committee and forwarding the admissions decisions to the applicants and the Graduate College.

 Applicants are offered admission for the fall semester only.
 Applicants who are offered admission must, within 30 days, notify the department of their intent to matriculate.
 Applicants who fail to notify the department of their intent to enroll within the specified time will be considered to have declined the departmental offer and the offer of admission will be withdrawn.

 A maximum of seven years is allowed for completion of the doctoral degree.
 Additional admissions and enrollment information is contained in the Graduate Catalog.

 Transfer from other WMU graduate programs

 Students seeking to transfer to a counselor education doctoral option from other Western Michigan University doctoral programs (including those in the Department of Counselor Education and Counseling Psychology) will be considered on the same basis as all other applicants seeking admission.
-Applicants should contact the Graduate College to facilitate the appropriate transfer of the Graduate College file materials to the Department of Counselor Education and Counseling Psychology.
 All other departmental admission requirements and procedures will apply.

 Admission of re-entry applicants